 “Starlight Gowns help normalize the environment for nervous kids prior to procedures and helps ease their transition back to the operating room,” said Kellie Matters, CCLS at Kaiser Permanente Capitol Hill.

-Thanks to our corporate partners and our annual “My Starlight Gown” design contest, we are always adding more designs to our Starlight Gown collection.
+Thanks to our corporate partners, incredible donors, and annual campaigns, we are always adding more designs to our Starlight Gown collection.
 We ensure all designs are child-friendly and appeal to kids of varying ages.

-We’ll continue to evaluate the fabric, impact, and quality to ensure the highest level of comfort, accessibility, and support to children and staff.
+We’ll continue to evaluate the impact and quality to ensure the highest level of comfort, accessibility, and support to children and staff.